 Asynchronous communication is a system design approach where services don’t wait around for each other to respond.
 Instead of making direct API calls and pausing for a reply (that’s synchronous communication), services send messages to a broker—like a digital post office—and move on.
 Tools such as RabbitMQ or AWS SQS act as message brokers, meaning they store and forward requests between services.

-In synchronous systems, if one service stalls, everything behind it backs up (like traffic after a fender bender).
-Asynchronous systems decouple those services, applying scalable system design principles to prevent bottlenecks.
+In synchronous systems, if one service stalls, everything behind it backs up, like traffic after a fender bender.
+Asynchronous systems decouple those services.
+They apply scalable system design principles to prevent bottlenecks.

 The big win?
 Resilience and speed.

-If a downstream service fails, the request doesn’t vanish.
+If a downstream service fails, the request doesn’t just disappear.
 It waits safely in a queue and retries later.
-That prevents cascading failures—the domino effect where one outage crashes the entire stack.
+That’s what prevents cascading failures, the domino effect where one outage takes down your entire stack.

 Benefits include: